Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Extensions and open problems

-\begin{remark} In an $r$-star matching, each vertex in $X$ is matched to either zero or exactly $r$ vertices in $Y$.
-One can also consider allocation problems in which each vertex in $X$ can be connected to \emph{any number} of vertices in $Y$ (but each vertex in $Y$ can still be connected to at most one vertex in $X$).
-In this setting, a vertex $x_1\in X$ envies another vertex $x_2\in X$ iff there are more vertices matched to $x_2$ that are adjacaent to $x_1$, then vertices matched to $x_1$.
-Finding a maximum-cardinality envy-free allocation in this setting is a question for future work. \end{remark}
+In an $r$-star matching, each vertex in $X$ is matched to either $0$ or $r$ vertices in $Y$.
+One can also consider allocation problems in which each vertex in $X$ may be connected to \emph{any number} in $\{0,\ldots,r\}$ of vertices in $Y$ (but each vertex in $Y$ may still be connected to at most one vertex in $X$).
+A many-to-one matching $M\subseteq E$ is called \emph{envy-free} if for every two vertices $x_1, x_2\in X$, the number of neighbors of $x_1$ matched to $x_1$ is at least as large as the number of neighbors of $x_1$ matched to $x_2$.
+This definition reduces to Definition \ref{def:efm} when $r=1$.